Petroglyphs at Punda Rock Art Site

 Entrance to Walga Rock site

-Visiting Walga Rock was an unfinished business from our last trip to the Goldfields.
+Visiting Walga Rock was an unfinished business from our trip to the Goldfields.
 This time, I decided to visit it first, so we don’t miss out.
-On a second day of our trip to Pilbara, after the first stop at Nallan Lake near Cue, we drove 48 km west of Cue on the Dalgaranga Road before we reached Walga Rock.
+During our trip to Pilbara, after the first stop at Lake Nallan near Cue, we drove to Walga Rock.

 We spent 2 or 3 hours there, exploring and climbing the Rock, taking lots of pictures.

-Climbing the Rock gave us a different perspective.
-Different people might have different experiences when standing on top of the rock, looking out in front at the isolated desert.
-For me, I felt a sense of serenity and harmony, and a revelation that there is a place for everything in nature – beautiful rocks, harsh desert, annoying flies, wild flowers trying to find their way out even in the rocks.
+Climbing the Rock gave us an interesting perspective.
+People might have different experiences when standing on top of the rock, looking out in front at the isolated desert.
+Personally, I felt a sense of serenity and harmony, and a revelation that there is a place for everything in nature – beautiful rocks, harsh desert, annoying flies, wild flowers trying to find their way out even in the rocks.

-View from the top of Walga Rock
+View from the top

-Kids were having fun too, climbing and playing in the rocks, inventing their own games (although, who knows what they were?)
+Kids were having fun too, climbing and playing in the rocks, inventing their own games.

 It is interesting to see how relatively big rocks can stack themselves on top of the slanting side of even bigger Rock, without falling down.

-Walga Rock holds deep spiritual significance for Aboriginal people and it is guarded by this mysterious creature. 😊
+Walga Rock holds deep spiritual significance for Aboriginal people and it is guarded by this mysterious creature. 😊 It is my vision and interpretation 🙂

-The main attraction of the Walga Rock is the gallery of Aboriginal paintings inside the large cave within the rock.
-This gallery of rock hand paintings, cast in rich red ochre, is considered the largest in the Murchison (and some say, the largest in the whole of Western Australia).
-Although it is hard to count, but a report by the University of Western Australia indicated there were more than 988 motifs on a 100-metre-long panel of the Rock.
+The main attraction of the Walga Rock is the gallery of Aboriginal rock paintings inside the large cave within the rock.
+This cast in rich red ochre gallery of paintings is the largest in the Murchison.
+Some say, it is the largest in the whole of Western Australia.
+A report by the University of Western Australia indicated there were more than 988 motifs on a 100-metre-long panel of the Rock.

 Walga Rock Aboriginal paintings